RownokNishat/aamira-frontend/README.md

 - **Jobs:** A `node-cron` job runs in the background for periodic tasks (detecting stuck packages).
 - **Real-time Layer:** Socket.IO is integrated into the Express server to push updates to clients, avoiding the need for inefficient HTTP polling.

-## Assumptions & Trade-offs
+## Assumptions, Trade-offs, and Limitations

+- **Alert Spam Prevention:** The system implements the **"alert once until state changes"** strategy.
+An alert is generated for a stuck package only if one does not already exist.
+The alert is cleared once the package receives any new status update.
+This prevents spamming dispatchers with repeated notifications for the same issue.
 - **ETA Calculation:** The system accepts a manually provided ETA.
 A production system would likely involve a more complex calculation based on historical data, traffic, and routing, which was deemed out of scope for this challenge.
-- **Authentication vs. Authorization:** The system uses a simple, shared API secret key for server-to-server authorization, which is sufficient for an internal tool.
-A full user authentication/authorization system (e.g., JWT with user roles) was not implemented as per the requirements.
+- **Authentication vs. Authorization:** The system uses a simple, shared API secret key for server-to-server authorization.
+This is sufficient for an internal tool but does not provide user-level authentication or role-based access control.
 - **Geocoding API:** The frontend uses the free Nominatim (OpenStreetMap) API for reverse geocoding.
 This API has a strict usage policy (1 request/second) and is suitable for a demo but would be replaced with a paid, high-volume service in a production environment.
+- **No In-Memory Caching:** The system queries the database directly for all data.
+For improved performance, an in-memory caching layer (like Redis) could be added to cache frequently accessed data, such as active package lists.

 ## Idempotency and Out-of-Order Events